Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Tamatea and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Tamatea and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will apply to the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers should ensure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes